 - 1 credit course – 3 non-exempt absences

-Students and parents are encouraged to pay attention to the mid quarter reports as well as the reports cards to monitor number of days absent.
-Attendance can also be monitored through routine access of PowerSchool either through the parent or student portals.
+Students and parents are encouraged to pay attention to the mid-quarter reports as well as the reports cards to monitor the number of days absent.
+Attendance can also be monitored through routine access to PowerSchool either through the parent or student portals.
 After a student has been notified that credit has been lost, he/she is expected to continue attending class, as an appeal may restore the lost credit.

 What happens to a student's grade when he/she loses credit?